wenewzhang/mixin_network-nodejs-bot2/README2.md

 wenewzha:mixin_network-nodejs-bot wenewzhang$ ./node_modules/mixin-cli/bin/mixin dapp:config
 ?
 What is the DAPP session info Press <enter> to launch your preferred editor.
 ```
-as you see,"Press <enter> to launch your preferred editor.",for example, on my computer, it will open vim,
+As you see,"Press <enter> to launch your preferred editor.",for example, on my computer, it will open vim,
 paste all the infomations into vim, save and quit!
 ![paste-to-vim](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/paste-to-vim.png)

-now, the config_mixin_1546851899846.js file created!
+Now, the config_mixin_1546851899846.js file created!
 ```bash
 wenewzha:mixin_network-nodejs-bot wenewzhang$ ./node_modules/mixin-cli/bin/mixin dapp:config
 ?
 What is the DAPP session info Received